jcortesr/PerMuTe/README.md

 (lon, lat, t), in that order.

 **fx** This is the desired function to be applied at each grid cell.
-You need to specify your own function in R. This requires a little more programming but allows for any type of analysis at the grid cell level.
-Permutation methods are computationally expensive, so we try to keep the function to its minimum requirements.
+You need to specify your own function in R. Permutation methods are computationally expensive, so we try to keep the function to its minimum requirements.
+The function must return *only* the test statitsic.
 A sample function to perform the MK trend test with an adjustment for serial autocorrelation is included:

 ``` r
 sample_mk_function